julianlam/feps/fep/ae0c/fep-ae0c.md

 #### Publishing Messages to a Relay

-To publish an activity to a Mastodon-style relay, the publisher MUST sign the message using the Mastodon-specific [LD Signatures] algorithm.
+To publish an activity to a Mastodon-style relay, the publisher MUST sign the message using the Mastodon-specific [LD Signature][Mastodon LD Signatures] algorithm.
 The benefit of using LD Signatures is that the receiving servers can verify the message content without refetching from the client server.
 This lowers the server load on the client server.

 The disadvantage is that the LD Signatures are not easy to implement and Mastodon uses an outdated nonstandard form of the algorithm.
 The Mastodon documentation recommends not supporting LD Signatures for these reasons.
 Furthermore, the Mastodon documentation does not accurately describe the LD Signature algorithm it implements.
 For more details, see the additional information about [Mastodon LD Signatures](#mastodon-ld-signatures) in this document.